When going to bed, people brush their teeth. They put on some loose, comfortable clothing. They tighten their bedsheets.

 It’s easy to hate sleep.

-Yet a bedtime prayer can be a valuable ritual, part of the acceptance process for the need for sleep, part of seeking security from enemies natural and supernatural.
+Yet saying prayers before bed can be a valuable ritual, part of the acceptance process for the need for sleep, part of seeking security from enemies natural and supernatural.
 It’s the perfect time to turn over the joys and sorrows and the fears and fascinations to a higher power.
 The bedtime prayer process promotes a relaxed, easy mindset which promotes sleep.

 Types of Bedtime Prayer